 combination of high performance with low cost means that ESS’s technology is ideally

 suited for applications that range in size from retail energy management to utility-scale

-ESS is looking for a motivated, hard-working Electrical Manufacturing Technician to join
+ESS is looking for a motivated, hard-working Lead Manufacturing Technician to join our

 The ideal candidate will have a passion for sustainability and the environment, will thrive